EliahKagan/Flood/BUGS.md

 Flood should provide a facility to record (appropriately compressed) video files of fills, but I have not yet implemented that feature.

+## Code Style

+### The main source code file is too long and should be split up.

+Flood is a LINQPad query and I had, originally, intended for the user to be able to peruse most of the code in the left pane while interacting with the application via the toolstrip and panels in the right pane.

+Although ease of demonstration is sometimes a justification for cramming more source code into a single file than one otherwise would, this is currently
+excessive: the main source code file, `flood.linq`, is over 3500 lines.
+I regard this situation to be a bug and I intend to split that file into several files and/or make the code more easy to navigate in other ways.

+(LINQPad fully supports queries spanning multiple files, so that&rsquo;s not the issue.)

 ## Documentation

 ### The help and tips retrieve assets from the internet on each run.